getcarina/getcarina.com/_tutorials/preview-jekyll-with-docker-on-windows.md

     ```
 <br/>

-You are now ready to modify your site and preview the changes.
+You can now modify your site and preview the changes.
-After saving a file, it will be automatically regenerated by Jekyll.
+After you save a file, it will be automatically regenerated by Jekyll.
 Refresh the page in your web browser to see your changes.

 [jekyll-image]: https://hub.docker.com/r/grahamc/jekyll/

 ## <a name="troubleshooting"></a>Troubleshooting
+You might encounter the following issues when running the preview script.

-### <a name="troubleshooting-stop-jekyll"></a>CTRL+C does not stop Jekyll
+### <a name="troubleshooting-stop-jekyll"></a>Ctrl + C does not stop Jekyll

-PowerShell sometimes doesn't catch `CTRL` + `C` the first time.
-However pressing that key combination in quick succession usually works.
+PowerShell sometimes doesn't catch **Ctrl + C** the first time.
+However pressing
+that key combination twice in quick succession usually works.

-### <a name="troubleshooting-missing-config"></a> \_config.yml file is not picked up by Jekyll
+### <a name="troubleshooting-missing-config"></a> The \_config.yml file is not picked up by Jekyll
-If you see output like that below with `Configuration file: none`,
+If you see output as follows where the configuration file is none,
 the most likely cause is that the [Docker data volume][docker-volume], which exposes the Jekyll site on your local file
 system to the Docker container, is configured incorrectly.